Best of Argentina Trip

 • Transfer from Ushuaia airport to your hotel

-Upon arrival, we’ll be waiting to take you to your hotel and after you’ll start exploring Ushuaia with a boat tour through the famous Beagle Channel!
+Upon arrival, we’ll be waiting to take you to your hotel, and after you’ll start exploring Ushuaia with a boat tour through the famous Beagle Channel!

 • Beagle Channel boat tour, visit Ushuaia’s famous islands

 Make your way to the tourist pier (located downtown) to embark on a 4-hour Beagle Channel navigation in a fully equipped boat with a capacity for up to 26 people.
-With Argentina on your left and Chile on your right, you’ll sail this natural border until reaching the iconic Les Eclaireurs Lighthouse, which is still in operation.
+With Argentina on your left and Chile on your right, you’ll sail this natural border until you reach the iconic Les Eclaireurs Lighthouse, which is still in operation.

 On the way, enjoy uplifting panoramic views of Ushuaia Bay, crowned by the Martial Glacier’s diverse marine wildlife, such as cormorants (flying birds, closely related to penguins) and fur seals.
 Hop off on Bridges Island to explore its vegetation, and visit the archeological remains of the Yamanas (the native inhabitants) accompanied by a specialized bilingual guide.